geisonbiazus/force_integrator/README.md

 end
 ```

-Then configure the salesforce authentication params
+Then configure the Salesforce authentication params

 ```ruby
 @contact.sf_authenticator do |auth|